ut-proj/undertone/README.md

 essentially having the aim of providing an LFE DSL for BEAM-native, distributed interaction with Extempore.

 SuperCollider support is currently limited to basic OSC operations.
-Additional backends will be added or improved based upon time and interest.
+Features for that or orhter backends or additing new backends to undertone will be prioritised based upon time and interest.

 ## Build and Test [&#x219F;](#table-of-contents)